kelvinmwinuka/optimising-electricity/README.md

 Output the total CO2 emissions for the solution.

-Take the most innefficient vehicle from the vehicles.json array and output the total C02 emissions if only this type of vehicle would complete the routes.
+Take the most inefficient vehicle from the `vehicles.json` array and output the total C02 emissions if only this type of vehicle would complete the routes.

 ## The Rules